 In addition, the GDPR restricts transfers outside of the EU to third countries deemed to lack adequate privacy protections (such as the U.S.), unless an appropriate safeguard specified by the GDPR is implemented, such as the Standard Contractual Clauses (SCCs) approved by the European Commission and, until July 16, 2020, the Privacy Shield for EU-U.S. data transfers.
 On July 16, 2020, the European Court of Justice (ECJ) invalidated the EU-U.S. Privacy Shield, but it deemed that the SCCs are valid.
 However, the ECJ noted that transfers made pursuant to the SCCs and other alternative transfer mechanisms need to be analyzed on a case-by-case basis to ensure EU standards of data protection are met in the jurisdiction where the data importer is based, and there continue to be concerns about whether the SCCs and other mechanisms will face additional challenges.
-We rely on SCCs to transfer personal data contained within customers' data to the U.S. Until the remaining legal uncertainties regarding how to legally continue transfers pursuant to the SCCs and other mechanisms are settled, we will continue to face uncertainty as to whether our efforts to comply with our obligations under European privacy laws will be sufficient.
+We rely on SCCs to transfer personal data contained within customers' data to the U.S. On November 10, 2020, the European Data Protection Board (EDPB) issued its draft guidance, which expressed doubts about whether data exporters could transfer personal data to third countries, such as the U.S., for storage and processing by cloud service providers such as Okta in compliance with the GDPR, unless such cloud service providers encrypt personal data in-transit and at-rest, and unless the data exporter holds the encryption key.
+This draft guidance also requires controllers and processors to conduct extensive assessments regarding the protections in place for EU data in the destination country, for each relevant transfer of data.
+Additionally, on November 12, 2020, the EC released a draft implementing decision on new, updated versions of the SCCs, reflecting, in part, aspects of the ECJ's July 16, 2020 ruling and imposing additional obligations on companies transferring personal data to third countries, including providing enhanced transparency to data subjects, flowing down new terms to third parties and sub-processors and complying with accountability requirements.
+Both the EDPB's recommendations and the EC's draft updated SCCs are now open for public comment, before final versions are issued.
+Until the remaining legal uncertainties regarding how to legally continue transfers pursuant to the SCCs and other mechanisms are settled, we will continue to face uncertainty as to whether our efforts to comply with our obligations under European privacy laws and with EU authorities' data transfer guidance will be sufficient.
 We may experience hesitancy, reluctance, or refusal by European or multi-national customers to continue to use our service due to the potential risk exposure to such customers as a result of such developments and the current data protection obligations imposed on them by certain data protection authorities.
 Such customers may also view any alternative approaches to compliance as being too costly, too burdensome, too legally uncertain or otherwise objectionable and decide not to do business with us.
+Although the EC's draft updated SCCs provide for a one-year transition period for parties to put the new SCCs in place, we may face additional costs and expenses associated with moving to the new SCCs, including resigning agreements with customers and vendors, which could prove expensive and time-consuming.
 This and other future developments regarding the flow of data across borders will increase the cost and complexity of delivering our products and services in some markets, potentially prohibiting us from providing our products and services in select jurisdictions, and may lead to governmental enforcement actions, litigation, fines and penalties or adverse publicity, which could have an adverse effect on our reputation and business.